OminiX-ai/OminiX-LLM/README.md

 ## Model
-You can download our efficient stable diffusion model from this [link](https://huggingface.co/piuzha/llm_ckpts).
-It is located on Huggingface with 'piuzha/llm_ckpts'.
+You can download our 7B model from this [link](https://huggingface.co/piuzha/OminiX-7b).
+It is located on Huggingface with 'piuzha/OminiX-7b'.

 ## Training